chiragatal/esp-amp/docs/rpmsg.md

 #### 1. Send data without copy

 Thanks to the nature of shared memory, sending data using rpmsg without copy is possible and recommended.
-To achieve this, `esp_amp_rpmsg_create_message(_from_isr)` should be firstly called by the **sender**, which will reserve one rpmsg buffer internally and return its pointer.
+To achieve this, `esp_amp_rpmsg_create_message()` should be firstly called by the **sender**, which will reserve one rpmsg buffer internally and return its pointer.
 After successfully getting the buffer pointer, in-place read/write can be performed.
-When everything is done, `esp_amp_rpmsg_send_nocopy(_from_isr)` can be invoked to send this exact rpmsg buffer to the other side.
+When everything is done, `esp_amp_rpmsg_send_nocopy()` can be invoked to send this exact rpmsg buffer to the other side.
 Note, these two APIs should always be called in pair.
 Otherwise, undefined behavior or buffer leak (similar to memory leak) can happen.
 The procedure is shown as the following figure:

 ![image](./imgs/rpmsg_api_flow.png)